Warrenpoint say licence refusal over tax issue

 The Warrenpoint statement added that "unless the decision is reversed, the effect on football in south Down would be catastrophic".

-Asked for a response to the Warrenpoint statement, an Irish FA spokesman said that the club "has been advised of the specific reasons for the licence refusals" but said that the governing body was "unable to comment any further at this time" because of the ongoing appeals process.
+Asked for a response to the Warrenpoint statement, an Irish FA spokesperson said that the club "has been advised of the specific reasons for the licence refusals" but said that the governing body was "unable to comment any further at this time" because of the ongoing appeals process.

 The club has said that it will "robustly" appeal against the IFA's decision, with the hearing scheduled to take place on 10 May.